wifi96h/workout/supplements.md

 Creatine Monohydrate - Optimum Nutrition (ON)
 Nature Made Multi + Omega 3 - Nature Made

-# I feel like he didnt even test ouit to teach this module
+# He's literally seeing this for the first time